-This long-time Melbourne favourite has developed quite a history and become almost a pilgrimage for lovers of fine Italian food in Melbourne.
+Steeped in history, this Fitzroy Street favourite has become a pilgrimage for lovers of fine Italian food in Melbourne.

-Staff are discreet and attentive, patrolling the cosy space with attention to detail – and it all feels a little bit rarefied.
+Staff are discreet and attentive, moving gracefully about the cosy space and it all feels a little bit rarefied.